Ravage 2099: Fictional character biography

 Paul-Phillip Ravage was the chief executive officer of ECO Central, a subsidiary of the Alchemax mega-corporation, that worked to combat polluters.
 Ravage's life changed when he was framed for murder in response to questioning the secrets of the company and the violent, often fatal, methods it used.
-Becoming a fugitive and armed with a blaster, a cog used as a shuriken, and a Kevlar vest, Ravage was the target of both the police and Alchemax executive Anderthorp Henton.
-His companions while on the run were the orphan Dack, the son of a man his company killed, and Tiana Sikoski, an Asian-American woman who had been his secretary.
+Becoming a fugitive and armed with a blaster, a cog used as a shuriken, and a Kevlar vest, the red-haired Ravage was the target of both the police and Alchemax executive Anderthorp Henton.
+His companions while on the run were African-American orphan Dack, the son of a man his company killed, and Tiana Sikoski, an Asian-American woman who had been his secretary.
 Ravage's baptism of fire came when he battled a mutroid (one of the human convicts mutated by the radiation and biohazards of the prison island Hellrock), ECO security and Alchemax troops as found himself traveling from civilization to Hellrock.
 There he became the mutated hero of the Decred Barrio, an impoverished community of superhero worshipers located on the outskirts of the city.
-Ravage freed Tiana from the despotic ruler of Hellrock, Lord Dethstryk, who planned to invade the rest of the world and destroy all humans.
+Ravage freed Tiana from the despotic ruler of Hellrock, Lord Dethstryk, the last legally elected American president exiled to Hellrock for his crimes who wore dark formfitting armor to control his deadly power of disintegration and planned to invade the rest of the world and destroy all humans.
 He would become Ravage's primary nemesis.